geopython/pycsw/docs/testing.rst

 OGC API - Records
 ---------------

-Tests for OGC API - Records are located under the ``tests/oarec`` directory.
+Tests for OGC API - Records are located in ``tests/unittests/test_oarec.pyoarec``.
 They can be run with:

 .. code:: bash

-   pytest -m oarec
+   pytest tests/unittests/test_oarec.py

 OGC CSW